Mbiushelix/Cluster/README.md

 That means that if we have 250 particles to simulate, we will save about 50% computation (31 375 iterations reduced).

+The image below illustrates the difference between these algorithms:

 ![Cluster algorithms (1)](https://user-images.githubusercontent.com/81691774/173643502-d04ecb5e-cec5-419d-9bf7-0b3536edc1c4.png)